Explore Timeshares and What is NEW

-imeshare vacations offer families upscale, well located condominium resorts and cherished memories at affordable prices.
+Timeshare vacations offer families upscale, well located condominium resorts and cherished memories at affordable prices.
 Today’s timeshares are about flexibility, choice and comfort.
 Whatever your stage of life, there has never been a better time to discover timeshare vacations.
-And, here at The All Seasons Vacation Resort, we have made it easier and more flexible to purchase timeshare than ever before!
+Here at the Voyager Beach Club, we have made it easier and more flexible to purchase timeshare than ever before!

 We are introducing a new way to own and enjoy timeshare, our LIMITED TERM, UNLIMITED FUN program.
-But first, read about the pros and cons of standard timeshare, and then our Limited Term program, to decide what is best for you!
+But first, read about the pros and cons of standard timeshare, and then our Limited Term program and then decide which is best for you!

-The Timeshare industry over the last twenty-five years has evolved from fixed weeks to floating weeks and now Points programs.
+For over twenty-five years now, the timeshare industry has evolved from fixed weeks to floating weeks and now points programs.
 Each transition along the way provided timeshare owners with greater flexibility planning their vacations, but each improvement has also led to more owner confusion, and decreased real value at a higher purchase price.

-Our owners stay in superior accommodations at an oceanfront resorts Most accommodations are spacious condominiums with fully equipped kitchens and amenities.
-Generally, you should purchase timeshare in a resort and location you and your family enjoy and plan on coming back to vacation regularly.
-However, timeshare is exchangeable to almost 4,000 destinations and over 100 countries world-wide thru Resort Condominiums International (RCI), Interval International, and other exchange companies.
-You can also internally exchange to other properties managed by Liberte Management and their affiliates.
+Our owners stay in superior accommodations at an oceanfront resorts and most accommodations are spacious condominiums with fully equipped kitchens and amenities.
+Typically, you would purchase a timeshare at a resort and location you and your family would enjoy and plan on returning to time and again to spend your vacation.
+However, timeshares are exchangeable at over 4,000 locations and in over 100 countries world-wide thru exchange companies such as Resort Condominiums International (RCI), Interval International, and others.
+You can also internally exchange to other properties managed by Liberte' Management and their affiliates.

 Timeshare Pros and Cons

 As with most things, purchasing a timeshare has its pros and cons.
-As timeshare resort welcoming thousands of families each and every year, we obviously find much benefit and value in timeshares.
-However, we are focused on making certain that anyone interested in our resort fully understands both sides of the story.
-Timeshare ownership may not be best for your lifestyle.
-The material below may help you decide.
+As timeshare resorts welcome thousands of families each and every year, we find much benefit and value in owning a timeshare.
+However, owning a timeshare may not be the best option for you.
+Things to consider are:

 The basic timeshare concept is simple: you pay a one-time purchase fee that entitles you to a week every year (or sometimes every other year) at a resort.
 Instead of renting your vacations, you now own them.
 Due to the upfront costs, and the fact that most timeshares do not appreciate like traditional real estate, the cost savings is in future vacations.